Decoupage for beginners step by step (photo and video)

 Content

-Today the technique of decoupage is done usingFabrics, computer and printing technologies, and can be used in decorating almost any surface.
-In addition, he was enriched with completely new technologies.
+Today, the decoupage technique is done usingfabrics, computer and printing technologies, and can be used in decorating almost any surface.
+In addition, it has been enriched with completely new technologies.
 A variety of creative ideas allow you to make artistic and

 Decoupage for beginners